GluuFederation/docs-ce-prod/3.1.4/source/admin-guide/session.md

 # Session Management

-Gluu Server, as an OpenID Connect Provider (OP), stores sessions in the its cache, whether that is in-memory, redis, memcached or LDAP, depending on the `cacheProviderType` configuration property.
+The Gluu Server OP stores user session data in its cache, whether it's in-memory, redis, memcached, or LDAP, depending on the `cacheProviderType` configuration property.

 The OP session can have one of two states: